-Search costs Internet-bas ed system C-license TTO advantage TTO disadvantage US JS SWE US S SWE US US US Equal skills Firm skill 0.0749 0.0745 0.0749 0.0746 0.072 0.0749 0.0749 advantage Firm general 0.105 0.0901 0.123 0.0945 0.113 0.131 0.0881 advantage 0.609 0.632 0.609 0.639 0.613 0.652 0.609
+Search costs Internet based C-license TTO TTO system advantage disadvantage US Swe US Swe US US US equal skills 0.0749 0.0745 0.0749 0.0746 0.0720 0.0749 0.0749 firm skill adv.
+0.105 0.0901 0.123 0.0945 0.113 0.131 0.0881 firm general adv.
+0.609 0.632 0.609 0.639 0.613 0.652 0.609

-Table 8 Average probability of commercialization success
+Table 8: Average probability of commercialization success

-8.2 Internet-based system
+8.2 Internet based system

-With an Internet-based system for finding potential licensees among established firms, the search costs go down both for the TTO in the US system and for the inventor in the Swedish system.
+With an internet-based system for finding potential licensees among established firms, the search costs go down both for the TTO in the US system and for the inventor in the Swedish system.
 We model the introduction of these systems as a reduction in k.
 The effect on commercialization mode is displayed in Table 7.
 As seen from the table, in the equal skills case, there is virtually no effect.
-The decrease in cost is not sufficiently large to induce either TTO or inventor to switch from licensing to the startup in more than one instance.
+The decrease in cost is not sufficiently large to induce neither TTO nor inventor to switch from licensing to the startup in more than one instance.
 In the firm skill advantage case, there is a large shift to established firms by the TTO, and a smaller shift by the inventor.
-The reason is that the search cost k reduces the TTOs license revenue directly but does not affect inventor effort, whereas in the Swedish system, it reduces income, but also increases inventor effort because of the higher level of marginal utility of income.
-In the firm general advantage case, the decrease in search cost has no effect on commercialization mode in the United States, and only a small effect in Sweden.
+The reason is that the search cost k reduces the TTOs license revenue directly but does not affect inventor effort, while in the Swedish system it reduces income, but also increases inventor effort because of the higher level of marginal utility of income.
+In the firm general advantage case, the decrease in search cost has no effect on commercialization mode in the US, and only a very small effect in Sweden.

-If we turn to differences in the average probability of commercialization success, we see from Table 8 that in the equal skills case, there is virtually no effect of the decrease in k, which is natural, given that there was a small change in commercialization mode.
+If we turn to differences in the average probability of commercialization success, we see from Table 8 that in the equal skills case there is virtually no effect of the decrease in k, which is natural given that there was a very small change in commercialization mode.
 In the firm skill advantage case, commercialization success is higher.
 This is a result of the fact that the established firm is chosen more often, and it has an advantage in commercialization.
 The same holds for the increase in commercialization success in Sweden in the firm general advantage case.

-Hence, an Internet-based system for finding licensees induces both the TTO and the inventor to choose to license to an established firm to a greater extent.
+Hence, an internet based system for finding licensees induces both the TTO and the inventor to choose to license to an established firm to a greater extent.
 When established firms have an advantage in commercialization, that also results in higher probabilities of commercialization success.
-The largest effect is obtained in the United States case when firms have a skill advantage but not a general advantage, which is when the reduction in cost can induce the largest differences in commercialization mode.
+The largest effect is obtained in the US case, when firms have a skill advantage but not a general advantage, which is when the reduction in cost can induce the largest differences in commercialization mode.